simonprickett/simonprickett.github.io/_posts/2021-05-30-no-maybe-and-good-enough-probabilistic-data-structures-in-python.md

 So when we're counting things and we want to answer these two questions: "how many things have I seen?" (or distinct things I have seen), and "have I seen this particular distinct thing?" then a set's got us covered: it's done everything we need.
 So, that's it, we're done - problem solved!
 But... well, are we?

+# Issues with Being Right All the Time

 The set works great, and it's 100% accurate but we had a relatively small dataset.
 We had a few sheep, and we were remembering the IDs of all the sheep and the IDs were fairly short, so remembering all of those in a set and storing all of that data is not a huge problem.
 But, if we need to count huge numbers of distinct things - so we're operating at internet scale, or we're operating at Australia / New Zealand sheep farm scale then we might need to think about this again: because we might have some issues here.

 At scale, when things get big with counting things, we start to hit problems with, for example, memory usage.
 Remembering all of the things in a set starts to get expensive in terms of the amount of memory that that set requires.
 It also gives us a problem with horizontal scaling.
 If we're counting lots and lots and lots of things, chances are it's not going to be one person or one process out there counting things using a local in-memory process variable to do it.
 We're going to have several processes counting things, and they're going to want to count together and maintain a common count.
 So, we need a way of sharing our counters and making sure that updates to them are atomic, so that we do not get false counts or we don't have a problem if one counter goes down we've lost some of the data or we can't fit all of the data in a single process' memory.

 Once we get to scale, counting things exactly starts to get very expensive in terms of memory usage, potentially time, performance and concurrency.
 One way that we might want to resolve that would be to move the counting problem out of memory and into a database.

+# Counting things with Redis

 Here, I'm using the Redis database for the reason that is has a set data structure so we can take the set that we were using in Python and we can move that out of the Python code and into Redis: